Course Goals, Learning Objectives, Regrading Policy, and Statement on Academic Conduct

 your computer.
 COCO is an example of the newest generation of software for computer

-aided process engineering which consists of "plug and play" components that are to a largely free.
+aided process engineering which consists of "plug and play" components that are largely free.

 Octave.
 An open-source free MATLAB